Applying to the Program

-This process, while tedious, promotes a more fair evaluation of students across majors and universities in that performance in a physics pre-requisite, for example, can be compared across students even if the course numbers or universities differ.
-This process also allows students to be evaluated based on custom reporting for our program, such as examining performance in the major class (i.e., excluding general education classes).
+This process, while tedious, promotes a more fair evaluation of students across majors and universities because performance in a physics pre-requisite, for example, can be compared across students even if the course numbers or universities differ.
+This process also allows students to be evaluated based on custom reporting for our program, such as examining performance in the major classes (i.e., excluding general education classes).
 Please follow the instructions on CSDCAS carefully when entering your transcript information.
-Mistakes made here can often delay your application, and we will not review your application until CSDCAS marks the application as “Complete”.
+Mistakes made here can often delay your application, and we will not review your application unless CSDCAS marks the application as “Complete” by the deadline.

 Should I upload an unofficial transcript and send an official copy to the department?

-At the time of applying, applicants must submit an official copy of their transcript to CSDCAS and an unofficial copy of their transcript should be uploaded to the Hobson’s system.
+At the time of applying, applicants must submit an official copy of their transcripts to CSDCAS and an unofficial copy of their transcript should be uploaded to the UConn Graduate School Application system.
 Please be sure to include transcripts of all undergraduate institutions attended.
 Do not send copies of your official transcript directly to the department.

 CSDCAS has an online transcript request form that students can access.
-Please see this link for more details on how to Send Documents to CSDCAS.
+More details on how to Send Documents to CSDCAS.